openjdk/jfx/modules/javafx.web/src/main/native/Source/WebKitLegacy/java/api/README.md

 ### 3. What the Java registry must promise

 The ABI asks for one thing only: **every id obtained from `retain` or `retain_weak` is released exactly once**.
-Two implementations satisfy it.

-* **Fresh id per retain** — the JNI model.
-Simple: a `ConcurrentHashMap<Long, Object>` plus a counter, `release` removes. `a == b` is then false for two ids naming one object, which is exactly what `JLocalRef::operator==` did with two `NewLocalRef` results.
-* **Interned by object identity, with a reference count** — `retain` returns the same id and increments; `release` decrements and removes at zero.
-This is the friendlier model and the recommended one, because it makes id equality mean object equality, so any future comparison site works without a `core.equals` call.

-Interning **without** a reference count is a bug: one owner's `release` would invalidate an id another owner still holds.
+The registry `WebKitNative` implements is neither of the two pure models, fresh id per retain or interning by object identity, but a hybrid of them, kept in a `WKJLongMap` of reference-counted entries rather than a `ConcurrentHashMap`:

+* Registering an object on the Java side mints a **fresh id at count 1 every time**.
+There is no interning by identity, so one object can have several ids.
+* `retain` on a strong id returns the **same id** with its count raised by one.
+* `retain` on a weak id mints a new strong id, or returns 0 once the object has been collected. `retain_weak` on a strong or weak id mints a new weak id; for 0, an unknown id or an id whose object has been collected it mints nothing and returns 0.
+* `release` drops one count and removes the entry at zero.
+Ids are never reused.

+What a C++ author has to take from that: a copy of a `WKJHandle` that holds a strong id shares its owner's id, where a `JGlobalRef` copy was an independent `NewGlobalRef`.
+A stray extra `release` therefore does not fail; it consumes a reference another holder still counts on, and the id dies early under a holder that did nothing wrong.
+A copy of a handle that holds a weak id goes through `retain`, so it gets a new strong id, or 0 once the object has been collected.
+And equal ids name the same object, but one object can have unequal ids, so identity questions go to `core.equals`.
 Note also that `retain_weak` exists because `bridge/jni/JobjectWrapper.cpp:45` takes `NewWeakGlobalRef` by default; weak ids must not keep the object reachable, and `core.is_live` is how C asks whether one is still valid.

-For the record, the choice is currently unobservable from C++: a sweep of all 101 files that name a `JLObject`/`JGObject`-family type found **no comparison of one handle with another** — every use of the comparison operators on those types is a null test through `operator!`.
+For the record, id equality was unobservable from C++ before the port: a sweep of all 101 files that named a `JLObject`/`JGObject`-family type found **no comparison of one handle with another**; every use of the comparison operators on those types was a null test through `operator!`.
 `core.hash_code` and `core.equals` are provisioned for the LiveConnect phase, not required by anything today.